Emmotes/ic_spoilers/docs/uriah.md

 <br />

 **Ezra's Embrace** (Level: 40)
-> Brother Uriah heals all champions within two slots for `$(not_buffed amount)` health per second.
+> Uriah heals all champions within two slots for `$(not_buffed amount)` health per second.
 This effect is increased by `$(amount___2)%` for each formation slot containing a dead champion or an escort, stacking additively and applying multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>